Make Your Blue Fronted Amazon

 What do Blue Fronted Amazons eat?
 They love seeds and nuts but feeding an Amazon a diet based in seeds and nuts will literally kill them.
 They have too much fat and a diet like that will cause liver problems and even cancer.
 It’s like a diet based in cake and cookies for us.
 Save the seeds and nuts for training treats ONLY.

-Instead an organic pellet based diet with plenty of fresh fruits and veggies each day will help keep them healthy and happy.
+Instead a natural pellet based diet with plenty of fresh fruits and veggies each day will help keep them healthy and happy.
 While the Blue Fronted Amazon Parrot is known by many names, they are wonderful and unique and make amazing companions.
 For further information on how to teach your blue fronted Amazon to be that loving companion check out our training report.